cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ## Attacker

-Sometimes also known as a Threat Actor, Malicious Hacker, "Black-hat Hacker", or "Cracker".
+Sometimes also known as a Threat Actor, Malicious Hacker, "Black-hat Hacker," or "Cracker."
 May be an individual, a group, or even a nation-state.
 Specified as "attacker" in Cobalt pentest reports.

 ## Black Box Testing